EHfive/einat-ebpf/docs/reference/packet-flow.md

 ## NAT records

-There is 2 types of records that `einat` uses for tracking NAT state, binding record and conntrack(CT) record, which aligns "Binding Information Bases" record and Session Tables record defined in [RFC 6146](https://datatracker.ietf.org/doc/html/rfc6146#section-3) respectively.
+There is 2 types of records that `einat` uses for tracking NAT state, binding record and conntrack(CT) record, which aligns "Binding Information Bases" record and "Session Tables" record defined in [RFC 6146](https://datatracker.ietf.org/doc/html/rfc6146#section-3) respectively.

 ### Binding record

 The binding record tracks port mapping of `(internal source address, internal source address) <--> (external source address, external source port)`, which is going to be used for NAT.
-The binding record also has a `use` counter for tracking outbound CTs referencing it and a `ref` counter for tracking either inbound or outbound CTs referencing it.
+The binding record also has a `use` counter for tracking outbound CTs referencing it and a `ref` counter for tracking any inbound or outbound CTs referencing it.

 A new inbound CT record can only be created if the binding has outbound CTs referencing it, i.e. the `use` counter is not zero.